vegafusion/vegafusion.github.io/source/index.md

 pip install "vegafusion-jupyter[embed]"
 ```

-Instead of enabling the mime render with `vf.enable_mime()`, the widget renderer is enabled with `vf.enable_widget()`.
+Instead of enabling the mime render with `vf.enable()`, the widget renderer is enabled with `vf.enable_widget()`.
 Here is a full example that uses the widget renderer to display an interactive Altair chart that implements linked histogram brushing for a 1 million row flights dataset.

 ```python
 import pandas as pd